LivacoNew/CrabFetch/README.md

 > Only Linux based OS's are supported.
 Any other operating system will not let you run CrabFetch.

 ### Dependencies
+These are only required if you are using their associated modules.
 - The `df` command, used for getting mounted disks.
 - The `glxinfo` command, used for getting GPU info.